What is Academic Freedom?

 Academic freedom includes the right, without restriction by prescribed doctrine to:

-- Freedom to carry out research and disseminate and publish the results thereof, including the freedom to produce and perform creative work and to acquire, preserve, and provide access to documentary material in all formats.
+- Carry out research and disseminate and publish the results thereof, including the freedom to produce and perform creative work and to acquire, preserve, and provide access to documentary material in all formats.

-- Freedom to engage in service to the institution, to participate in its academic governance, and to express one’s opinion about the institution, its administration, and the system in which one works.
+- Engage in service to the institution, to participate in its academic governance, and to express one’s opinion about the institution, its administration, and the system in which one works.

-- Freedom to exercise one’s rights as a citizen (restricted only by law), including the right to contribute to social change through free expression of opinion on matters of public interest.
+- Exercise one’s rights as a citizen (restricted only by law), including the right to contribute to social change through free expression of opinion on matters of public interest.